 Custody

-Our Knoxville child custody lawyers at Jodi Loden, PLLC, are here to assist.
-Throughout life, there is no job more meaningful than a parent's.
-In law, occasional cases are more rewarding than guarding or restoring a parent's rightful position in their child's life.
-Please don't go through it alone.
+Our Knoxville child custody attorneys at Jodi Loden, PLLC, are here to assist.
+Throughout life, there is no job more meaningful than being a parent.
+In law, few cases are more rewarding than protecting or restoring a parent's rightful role in their child's life.
+Please don't face these important issues alone.

-Our Knoxville child custody attorneys will carefully listen to your concerns and goals and assemble a plan of attack.
+Our Knoxville child custody lawyers listen carefully to your concerns and goals and will develop a strategic plan tailored to your family.

-Call today or fill out a contact form to schedule to speak to one of our top Knoxville child custody attorneys.
-Jodi Loden, PLLC, is Tennessee's highly-rated family law firm.
+Call us today at (865) 424-7225 or fill out a contact form to schedule a consultation with one of our Knoxville child custody lawyers.
+Jodi Loden, PLLC is a highly-rated family law firm based in Tennessee.

 Need a Knoxville Custody Lawyer?
 Our Firm Can Help

-The family law attorneys at Jodi Loden, PLLC have years of legal experience discovering solutions to a variety of custody-related issues, including:
+The family law attorneys at Jodi Loden, PLLC have years of experience resolving a wide range of custody-related issues, including:

 Facing a complex custody matter in Knoxville, TN?
-Contact Jodi Loden to schedule a case evaluation with Jodi at (865) 424-7225.
+Contact Jodi Loden to schedule a case evaluation at (865) 424-7225.

 Types of Child Custody in Tennessee

-In Tennessee, two types of child custody have been established: legal custody and physical custody.
+In Tennessee, child custody is divided into two primary forms: legal custody and physical custody.

 Need a Knoxville child custody attorney?
 Contact Jodi Loden to schedule a case evaluation with Jodi at (865) 424-7225.